Configuring redirects on a website: how to avoid mistakes

 Conclusion

-- most often a "301" redirect is used for search engine optimization, as well as a "302" and a "307";
+- Most often a "301" redirect is used for search engine optimization, as well as a "302" and a "307";

-- technically you can implement redirects using the .htaccess file, or by placing the necessary HTML, JS or PHP codes on the website pages.
+- Technically you can implement redirects using the .htaccess file, or by placing the necessary HTML, JS, or PHP codes on the website pages.

 Run Site Audit |

-Cases, lifehacks, researches and useful articles
+Cases, life hacks, researches, and useful articles

-Our editor Stacy will choose articles that will definitely help you with your work.
+Don’t you have time to follow the news?
+No worries!
+Our editor will choose articles that will definitely help you with your work.
 Join our cozy community :)

 By clicking the button, you agree to our privacy policy.